THE BIOSPHERE OF YOUR SKIN

 The relationship between pro- and prebiotics is fundamental to the stabilization of the microbiome.
 Prebiotics help feed and proliferate the probiotics, enabling them function optimally to support the skin microbiome while inhibiting harmful bacteria.

-At VENN, we have created a proprietary blend of probiotics (including Bacillus, Lactobacillus, Galactomyces, Saacharomyces and Aspergillus Ferments) and prebiotics (Levan and Beta-Glucan) to work in synergy to balance and nurture the skin.
+At VENN, we have created a proprietary blend of probiotic ferments (including Bacillus, Lactobacillus, Galactomyces, Saacharomyces and Aspergillus Ferments) and prebiotics (Levan and Beta-Glucan) to work in synergy to balance and nourish the skin's natural moisture barrier.

 MICROBIOME FRIENDLY CERTIFICATION